What is Avastin Injection used for?

 Avastin works by inhibiting the growth of abnormal blood vessels in the retina.
 These abnormal blood vessels are a hallmark of BRVO and can cause damage to the retina by leaking fluid or bleeding.
 Avastin blocks a protein called vascular endothelial growth factor (VEGF), which is responsible for the growth of these abnormal blood vessels.
 By blocking VEGF, Avastin can prevent the progression of BRVO and even improve vision.

 Clinical studies have shown that Avastin is effective in treating BRVO.
-In one study, patients with macular edema due to BRVO who were treated with Avastin showed significant improvement in visual acuity compared to those who received a placebo injection.
+In one study, doctors treated patients with macular edema due to BRVO using Avastin, and these patients showed significant improvement in visual acuity compared to those who received a placebo injection.
 Another study found that Avastin was effective in reducing the thickness of the retina in patients with BRVO.

-Avastin is typically administered via injection directly into the eye.
-While this may sound uncomfortable, the procedure is typically done under local anesthesia, and patients often report minimal discomfort.
-The injection is usually performed in an outpatient setting, and patients can usually return home the same day.
+Doctors typically administer Avastin via injection directly into the eye.
+While it may sound uncomfortable, they perform the procedure under local anesthesia, and patients often report minimal discomfort.
+They usually perform the injection in an outpatient setting, allowing patients to return home the same day.

 One of the advantages of using Avastin over other medications is its cost.
 Avastin is significantly less expensive than other drugs that are FDA-approved for the treatment of BRVO, such as Lucentis and Eylea.
 This has made it a popular choice for patients who may not have insurance coverage for these more expensive drugs.